 3. Think of your nightmare scenarios.
 Only you know your business and only you can really know what could go wrong if the worse happens, so your nightmares are what matters!
 Use these nightmare scenarios to help determine what your most important data is, this is going to help prioritize your defensive actions.
 Businesses should also seek to bring these nightmares to life, in a controlled environment, to see how you and your team will perform in response.
 The way to do this is via a “Table Top Exercise”.
 This is a structured way to talk through who will do what and look for gaps in your incident response plans.
 For more on Table Tops see: OODA.com

 5. Ensure you are patching your operating systems and applications.
 This sounds so basic, and it is so basic.
 But it is too frequently overlooked and it gets both individuals and companies hacked, again and again.
 So if you are a home user make sure you do this yourself and if you are a small business make sure you have processes in place for it to be done for all.
+Leaders in organizations of all sizes should realize it is a common mistake to just assume systems are being patched.
 Don’t just assume it is going on.
 Check it.

 6. Go to the cloud!
-Recall the point we just made above, you have to keep your systems patched.
-Using cloud services shifts more of that patching and updating to highly qualified engineering teams.
-They bring many other security functions too.
+Recall the points we just made above, you have to keep your systems patched, and encryption is smart.
+Using cloud services shifts more of that patching and updating to highly qualified engineering teams and gives you new options for encryption.
+Moving to a well engineered cloud brings many other security functions too.
 You absolutely need to pay attention to how you configure your cloud services, including access control, identity management, and encryption and monitoring.
 But overall you will reduce risk with smartly configured cloud services.
-Depending on the services you use you may need to put into place a special tool known as a Cloud Applications Service Broker (CASB) to help control and manage your cloud services.
+Based on our detailed and almost continuous review of security capabilities and future roadmaps right now we recommend the cloud capabilities of either Amazon Web Services or Google Cloud or a mix of both.
+Depending on the services you use and business needs of your company you may need to put into place a special tool known as a Cloud Applications Service Broker (CASB) to help control and manage your cloud services.

-8. If you operate in an environment where you are provided WiFi (like in a co-working space), we strongly recommend using the free open source privacy plugin “HTTPs Everywhere” which will force the use of HTTPS everywhere possible and make your browsing more secure.
-This will minimize the risk that you will be in unencrypted sessions that can be exploited by adversaries.
-For even more protection you can run your own hotspots that connect via cell.
-Cellular speeds are so very high in most parts of the country you should be able to find a solution that gives you the performance you need while keeping your communications more secure.
+8. If you operate in an environment where you are provided WiFi (like in a co-working space), we strongly recommend using the free open source web browser plugin called “HTTPs Everywhere” which will force the use of HTTPS everywhere possible and make your browsing more secure.
+This will minimize the very rare but real risk that you will be in unencrypted sessions that can be exploited by adversaries.
+For even more protection you can run your own hotspots that connect via cell, but we hardly recommend this anymore since well patched browsers have built in so much security already.
+That said, cellular speeds are so very high in most parts of the country you should be able to find a solution that gives you the performance you need while keeping your communications more secure, if you desire this path.
 This may include buying a hotspot designed to give your office direct connectivity.
 Notice that we are not recommending a VPN.
 Some may still use those, but if you have a well patched system and the very latest Chrome or Firefox and are using the HTTPs Everywhere plugin then your browser establishes your VPN.